-If you’ve been reading LT from its earliest days, then you may already know this… but visiting South Africa has been at the top of our list for-basically-ever.
+If you’ve been reading LT from its earliest days, then you may already know this.
+Going to Africa, and specifically South Africa, has been at the top of our list for-basically-ever.
 To be perfectly honest, though?
 Actually booking a trip felt overwhelming.
-How do you know that you’re doing such an expansive, incredible country justice?!
+How do you know that you’re doing such an expansive, incredible continent and country justice?!

 Finally, we pushed our laziness aside.
 Sort of.